 Named after its signature landmark, the Flatiron Building, the Flatiron District is wedged between Lower and Midtown Manhattan.
-Within its boundaries -- Sixth Avenue, 28th Street, Park Avenue, and 14th Street -- is a wealth of historic and elegant architecture, and as a result it is a much sought-after neighborhood in Manhattan.
-Add to that subway lines underneath Sixth Avenue, Broadway, Park Avenue, and 14th Street, and it is also very well-connected to the rest of New York City.
+Within its boundaries -- Sixth Avenue, 28th Street, Park Avenue, and 14th Street -- is a wealth of historic and elegant architecture, and as a result, it is one of the most sought-after neighborhoods in Manhattan to call home.

-Until recently, the Flatiron District did not have any designation in particular.
-In the shadow of the Financial District and Midtown Manhattan, it was mostly residential in nature, with shopping on major avenues and streets, but still quiet overall.
-The completion of the Flatiron Building in 1902 is one of the area’s most important achievements, ushering in the skyscraper age that pushed New York City into the new century.
-It is now mostly built-out, a center for high-end retail and luxury living.
 Although a busy and important neighborhood in its own right, the Flatiron District is less-trafficked than its neighbors to the north and south.
-To that end, its land uses lean far more towards residential development than other parts of Manhattan.
+To that end, its land uses lean far more toward residential development than other parts of Manhattan.
 Many of its streets contain blocks of apartment buildings with small, locally-owned businesses scattered throughout.
 It is in many ways the quintessential New York City neighborhood and its image often represents the city as a whole.
-As a result, there is always demand for the Flatiron District, and its residents are quite proud off their prized neighborhood.
+As a result, there is always demand for real estate in the Flatiron District, and available apartments are rare.